Upper bounds of holographic entanglement entropy growth rate for thermofield double states: A proof about planar and spherically symmetric spacetime with matter fields

 \section{A proof about planar and spherically symmetric spacetime with matter fields}

 The results of the previous section suggest that, the maximum growth rate of giving energy and entropy density will decrease when there is a Maxwell field.
-In this section, we will show that such property is universal at least for spherically symmetric and planar symmetric asymptotically Schwarzschild-AdS black holes if matters satisfy the dominant energy condition.
+In this section, we will show that such property is universal at least for spherically symmetric and planar symmetric asymptotically Schwarzschild-AdS black holes if matters satisfy the dominant energy condition\footnote{Asymptotically Schwarzschild-AdS spacetime requires that the asymptotic expansions of $f(z)$ and $\chi(z)$ in metric~\eqref{eq:4051} at AdS boundary $z=0$ are:

+When matters do not decay rapidly enough, an asymptotically AdS spacetime may not be asymptotically Schwarzschild-AdS.
+For example, in our Sec.~\ref{section 5}, from Eq.~\eqref{eq:42049} we see that when the source term $\phi_\alpha$ is not zero, the spacetime is an asymptotically AdS spacetime but not asymptotically Schwarzschild-AdS.
+In asymptotically Schwarzschild-AdS, the mass is determined completely by the bulk geometry but this is not true for general asymptotically AdS spacetime.
+From Eqs.~\eqref{eq:42052} and \eqref{eq:42055} we see that the mass in general an asymptotically AdS spacetime will also depend on the scheme of quantization. }.
 We here emphasize that the dominant energy condition is just one sufficient condition.
-In next section, we will give an example to show that such property is still true even if the dominant energy condition is broken.
+In next section, we will give an example to show that such property can still be true even if the dominant energy condition is broken.